About Atlantic Legal Foundation

 Atlantic Legal is overseen by a Board of Directors composed of corporate executives, partners of major law firms, and current and retired corporate chief legal officers.
 The Board reviews and decides upon which cases Atlantic Legal will participate.
 The Foundation also has an Advisory Council, which consists of attorneys, scientists, medical doctors, and educators.

-The Foundation frequently files amicus curiae briefs in high-profile court cases before the United States Supreme Court, federal circuit courts, and state supreme courts.
+The Foundation frequently files amicus curiae briefs in high-profile court cases before the United States Supreme Court, federal circuit courts of appeal, and state supreme courts.
 Atlantic Legal’s cases come to it in a variety of ways, often through requests from prominent law firms to file an amicus brief in one of their cases.
 The Foundation’s efforts have focused on a number of substantive areas of the law:

 Atlantic Legal Foundation participates in important cases involving the expansive and capricious exercise of governmental power, as well as the interplay between U.S. law and international law.
 Among the issues we have addressed – challenging state and local attempts to regulate interstate and foreign commerce, combating limits on free speech on college campuses, opposing expansive assertions of U.S. court jurisdiction over foreign entities and transactions, such as DaimlerChrysler AG v.
 Bauman, and ensuring the proper balance between federal, state and local jurisdiction.